Protea intonsa: Similar species

 Protea intonsa is similar to P. vogtsiae in section Crinitae, both being dwarf shrubs with subterranean stems, and has similar leaves to P. montana, which is a larger mat-forming plant with much-branched stems growing prostrate on the ground.

 Distribution

 Protea intonsa is endemic to the southwestern part of the Cape Region of South Africa, where it is found in the south of the area where the Western Cape and Eastern Cape provinces meet.
 It occurs in the eastern Swartberg, Kammanassie and Baviaanskloof mountains.
 It is found on the Mannetjiesberg, the highest mountain in the Kammanassie Mountains, where it occurs frequently, in patches.
 The species is often spatially distributed as isolated populations of scattered plants.

 Ecology

 Habitat

-It grows on dry, exposed mountain slopes at altitudes between 1,000 and 1,600 metres.
+It grows on dry, exposed mountain slopes at altitudes between 1,000 and 1,600 m.
 It has only been found to occur in a fynbos habitat sometimes on high mountains, or in grassy fynbos.
 It is usually found on a substrate derived from sandstone, but near Kango in the Swartberge it occurs on conglomerates.